sveltejs/rfcs/text/0000-targeted-slots.md

 ## Unresolved questions

+Someone sees `<svelte:element slot="name"/>` and thinks it's a simple slot.
+And it is a Targeted Slot.
+Therefore, perhaps the name of the `slot` attribute should be changed into another one.
+But I don't know into which one?

+---

 The attribute value written in `Parent`, should overwrite the attribute value written in `Child`.
 Maybe it should be possible to decide the order of overwriting?